 Portland Business Journal, which compiles a Top 100 list annually, announced the rankings at a gala Thursday night in downtown Portland.
 Private companies in all industries were considered for the honor.
 Embodee’s revenue increased 309.8 percent during the three-year period.

-The news follows Embodee’s announcement last week that the company had been awarded a U.S. government patent for its unique process of creating and modeling 3D garments.
+The news follows Embodee’s announcement earlier this month that the company had been awarded a U.S. government patent for its unique process of creating and modeling 3D garments.
 Large apparel brands that use the process improve how they merchandise and sell products online.

 “We very much appreciate the Journal’s recognition,” said CEO André Wolper, who founded the company in 2009.
 “It’s a testament to our team’s creativity and dedication in developing a differentiated service, which some of the world’s most prominent sport apparel brands have embraced.”